sociocracyforall/Creative-Commons-library/MVOS/README.rst

 * Figure out how to handle the `informalexample` tag when it is nested in a `para` tag (and probably other contexts) when generating HTML using the DocBook XSL stylesheets.

 * Format interal cross-references better in HTML, including figuring out how to generate page references only in print.

-* Play around with options for adding attractive style to the HTML version of the book.

 * Explore generating an index for the HTML version of the book.